davidohne/Zyxel_NR7302/README.md

 ```

 The Telenor devices receive updates via a special Telenor server.
 Updates are only made available if the router is logged into the Telenor network.
 If you are running a Telenor NR7302 device without a telenor IP, you could consider cross-flashing the device to a more customer-friendly version.

+## Cross-Flashing

+Warning: These steps are WIP.
+It must be expected that attempting to flash a device from one firmware to another may result in a soft or hard brick.
+No responsibility is accepted for this.

+All NR7302 devices can also be flashed with firmware from other providers.
+However, if certain things are not taken into account, this can result in a soft brick, which in the worst case may require soldering a USB port.

+### Example: Telenor 2 DTAG (Deutsche Telekom):
+- Gain Root Access + activate supervisor account in zcfg_config.json (Root Password == Supervisor Password)
+- Login into Web UI with supervisor account
+- Navigate to: Maintanance -> Backup/Restore -> ROM-D
+- IMPORTANT: Backup ROM-D Configuration (eID is saved inside of this file)
+- Clear ROM-D Configuration
+- Navigate: Maintanance -> Firmware Upgrade
+- IMPORTANT: Activate/Check "Restore Default Settings After Firmware Upgrade"
+- Upload new Firmware File (Does not work in Apple Safari)
+- Wair for Reboot: LEDs will flash red, green, yellow